whiskyechobravo/karboni/README.md

 karboni --help
 ```

-List the options of a given command:
+List the options of a specific command:

 ```sh
 karboni COMMAND --help